How do I calculate my monthly living expenses?

 Travel and transport

-If you travel by public transport, multiply your daily cost by the number of days you travel during the month.
+If you travel by public transport to work, multiply your daily cost by the number of days you travel during the month.
 Car owners will need to factor in a range of costs, including:

-- Road tax: £17 per car each month
+- Road tax: (Advised to be no more than £17 per car each month)

 Travel to school by public transport can also be included.
 To arrive at an accurate monthly figure, take the daily cost and multiply by five, multiply this figure by 38 (the number of weeks in an academic year), and then divide by twelve to reach your monthly budget figure.